Managers, players, stadiums - What’s new in the Premier League for 2018/19?

 Players

 Liverpool finally have Naby Keita in their ranks with Alisson Becker, Fabinho and Xherdan Shaqiri joining him.
-Man City have also landed a long-awaited target in Riyad Mahrez while Manchester United have brought in two talents in Fred and Diogo Dalot.
+Man City have also landed a long-awaited target in Riyad Mahrez while Manchester United have brought in Fred and Diogo Dalot.

 We will also hope to see some of the players at the promoted clubs shine in the Premier League.
 Fulham duo Ryan Sessegnon and Tom Cairney are truly exciting talents, Wolves have unearthed some gems from around Europe topped up with some British talent while Cardiff have a good mix of youth and experience to guide them through the next 10 months.